Creating Your First Projection

 Adjust Base Expenses if desired

-If you haven't yet entered a value for Base Expenses for your clients, the next important step is to complete this step directly on the Planning page.
+If you haven't yet entered a value for Base Expenses for your clients, the next important step is to do so directly on the Planning page.

 This step is very important because Snap will assume that the client or couple is spending $0 on their lifestyle until you fill in the desired Base Expenses amount.
 Enter this value on the Combined Planning page for a couple's projections.